space-wizards/RSIEdit/README.md

 ## Building
 1. Clone this repo.
-2. Run `git submodule init --update` to init submodules and download the importer.
+2. Run `git submodule update --init` to init submodules and download the importer.
 3. Compile the solution.